-This module includes activities for a unit on dealing with emergencies for CLB levels 1L and 2L.
-There are suggestions for introducing the topic, and handouts for goal setting and end-of-module learning reflections.
+This module includes activities for a unit on dealing with emergencies for CLB levels 2L and 3L.
+There are suggestions for introducing the topic, and handouts for needs assessment and endof-module learning reflections.
 In addition, the package includes a series of skill-building activities and skill-using tasks for Listening, Speaking, Reading, and Writing.
-It also includes two-level assessment tasks for each of the four skills.
+It also includes twolevel assessment tasks for each of the four skills.
 This package has been specifically developed for use with ESL literacy learners.
 Audio files supporting this module are included and posted separately.